pola-rs/polars-book/user_guide/src/dsl/intro.md

 ### Count unique values

 We can count the unique values in a column.
-Note that we are creating the same result in a different ways.
+Note that we are creating the same result in different ways.
 To not have duplicate column names in the `DataFrame`, we use an `alias` expression, which renames an expression.

 ```python